-- 14.1 Every year the Estimates, representing the government's spending plans, are presented to the House of Assembly for review and approval.
-The Estimates are summarized in the Appropriations Act, which authorizes spending amounts (or votes) for the coming year. - 14.2 The Provincial Finance Act provides Executive Council with the authority to approve adjustments to these spending plans in the form of additional appropriations.
-The Provincial Finance Act also permits Executive Council to approve special warrants when an expenditure, which was not provided for in the original Estimates, is urgently and immediately required. - 14.3 Exhibit 14.1 on page 222 includes extracts from the Provincial Finance Act relating to additional appropriations and special warrants. - 14.4 Section 9(2)(e) of the Provincial Finance Act requires that the Public Accounts include a summary listing of any additional appropriations or special warrants authorized for the fiscal year.
+- 15.1 Every year the Estimates, representing the government's spending plans, are presented to the House of Assembly for review and approval.
+The Estimates are summarized in the Appropriations Act, which provides the spending authority for the coming year. - 15.2 The review and debate by the House of government's annual Estimates culminates in the approval of spending authority limits (i.e., appropriations), and has a long and well-established tradition in the parliamentary process. - 15.3 The Provincial Finance Act provides Executive Council with the authority to approve adjustments to these spending plans in the form of additional appropriations.
+The Provincial Finance Act also permits Executive Council to approve special warrants when an expenditure, which was not provided for in the original Estimates, is urgently and immediately required. - 15.4 Exhibit 15.1 on page 235 includes extracts from the Provincial Finance Act relating to additional appropriations and special warrants. - 15.5 Section 9(2)(e) of the Provincial Finance Act requires that the Public Accounts include a summary listing of any additional appropriations or special warrants authorized for the fiscal year.
 Under Section 9A(1)(c) of the Auditor General Act, we are required to call attention to every case in which an appropriation was exceeded and every case in which a special warrant was made pursuant to the provisions of the Provincial Finance Act.